 While focus doesn’t have anything to do with using a high shutter speed to freeze motion, for sharp photos you need to consider focus settings.
 So I can’t not talk about the best camera settings for focusing to capture movement.

 Camera settings: 1/1000, f3.2, ISO 100 at a focal length of 48mm.
 I focused for the first photo using back button focus, then took the remaining photos without focusing again as she made sure she jumped on the same spot each time.

 1. Back button focus to capture motion

-My top tip is to use back button focus for freezing moving subjects in photos.
+My top tip for sharp focus is to use back button focus for freezing moving subjects in photos.

-If a subject is moving, you need to be able to focus on them continuously before pressing the shutter button to capture the movement.
+If a subject is moving, you need to focus on them continuously before pressing the shutter button to capture the movement.
 Without back button focus, you’re asking your camera to lock focus far too quickly and there’s a good chance it won’t work.
-The faster your subject moves, the less of a chance there is of it being in focus without back button focus.
+The faster your subject moves, the less chance there is that they’ll be in focus without using the back button focus technique.

-The point of back button focus is to be able to track your subject’s movement, so it makes sense that the AF focus mode should be set to continuous (AI servo), rather than single servo (One Shot).
+The point of back button focus is to track your subject’s movement, so it makes sense that the AF focus mode should be set to continuous (AI servo), rather than single servo (One Shot).

 The other advantage of back button focus is that you can use it to prefocus on a particular spot (like in the series of images above).

 If the subject stays on the same focal plane, because the focusing function is separated from the shutter button, you can use back button focus to focus on the subject while still.
 Then release the back button focus button and simply use the shutter button during the motion to capture images.

 Which brings me to my next focus point…